bipinasoft/ai-galaxy/deployment-guide.md

 4. Save settings

 ### Step 4: Automatic Deployment
-- GitHub Actions will automatically build and deploy
-- Check **"Actions"** tab to monitor progress
-- Website will be live at: `https://bipinasoft.github.io/ai-galaxy/`
+ Website will be live at: `https://aigalaxy.ai/`
-- Usually takes 3-5 minutes for first deployment

 ## 🛠️ Local Development